fibrahim95/Fundamental-in-Machine-Learning-and-Hands-On-Workshop/README.md

 ![Screenshot (33)](https://user-images.githubusercontent.com/70914271/154542523-8cbcdcbf-348a-4a91-97e8-62951acfa0f4.png)

 You guys can play around with Jupyter-Notebook before the workshop will carried out to ensure your Notebook is working well.
 Here you guys can go through some tutorials in this [link](https://www.w3schools.com/python/).
+Good luck!!!